 - Only visit secure sites: check for the padlock and 'https' in the address bar.

-- Tell the relevant bods: your bank, the cops, and any sites involved.
+- Tell the relevant people: your bank, the police, and any sites involved.

-- Change passwords, including any you think thieves could get to, not just for compromised accounts.
+- Change your passwords – including any you think thieves could get to, not just for compromised accounts.

-- Consider wiping data remotely if your device is stolen: go to iCloud for Apple, or Google's Device Manager for Android.
+- Consider wiping data remotely if your device is stolen.
+To do this, go to iCloud for Apple, or Google's Find My Device for Android.